readthedocs/readthedocs.org/docs/localization.rst

 * A single project written in another language
 * A project with translations into multiple languages

-.. note:: You must commit the ``.mo`` files for Read the Docs to translate your documentation.

 Single project in another language
 ----------------------------------